 Already have a good idea of where you want your cat’s litter box to go, but need something slim to go in the spot you’re thinking of?
-Try a narrow, long cat litter box for the awkward space.
+Try a narrow, long cat litter box – like the Litter Genie Flexible Cat Litter Box for instance – to fit the awkward space.

 Your Small Apartment Litter Box Recommendations?

 Do you have any litter box recommendations for pet parents living in small apartments?